-What type of yoga is taught at Lotus Bloom Yoga?
+What type of yoga is taught by Cheryl Walters?

-We are a Hatha yoga studio.
-We are rooted in the traditions and healing benefits of the 8 limbed path of yoga.
-You will experience in all of our classes the honoring of chanting, breathing techniques and practices called Pranayama, along with moments of silence and meditation.
+Cheryl would identify with being a traditional Hatha yoga teacher, which is rooted in the traditions and healing benefits of the 8 limbed path of yoga.
+You will experience in all of her classes the honoring of chanting, breathing techniques and practices called Pranayama, along with moments of silence and meditation.
 And of course the physical practices referred to as Asana.

 Am I allowed to ask questions before, during or after classes?

 Yes!
 Yes!
 Yes!
 Our hope is to inspire our students to grow and want more.
 So inquiry and asking questions are encouraged if done appropriately and kindly.
-LBY instructors are highly trained and have so much to offer.
-We also have a lending library full of great yoga books and resources for all of our students.
+Cheryl is a highly trained instructor and have so much to offer.
+Her favorite part of teaching is engaging with her students through questions and dialog about the path and practices of yoga.